lockss/lockss-rtd-manual/docs/troubleshooting/k3s-installer.rst

 The specific commands and version numbers may vary from the example above.

-This can occur in environments where the Oracle Linux 7 Addons Yum repository is not enabled by default, so Rancher's official K3s installer is unable to install the package ``container-selinux`` automatically.
+This can occur in environments where the Oracle Linux 7 Addons Yum repository is not enabled by default, so SUSE's official K3s installer is unable to install the package ``container-selinux`` automatically.

 To resolve this problem in Oracle Linux 7, run the following command as ``root`` [#fnroot]_: